top of page

 Currently, equestrianism has nineteen Division I, three Division II, and six Division III programs.
 All these programs are governed by the National Collegiate Equestrian Association (NCEA).

 In other words, you may expect scholarships coming your child's way once she joins a well-established equestrian high school.
 However, equestrian isn't as widely recognized as football or basketball.
+Learn more today about how to choose the right school for your child athlete.

 Learn about ICL Academy